stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 18. Reboot the guest.
 19. Test 3D support by running `glxgears`.
+20. Grant the user named brain access the host's shared folder established in step 2 above:
+    ```
+    sudo usermod -a -G vboxsf brain
+    (reboot the VM)
+    ls -al /media/sf_host
+    ls -al ~/host
+    (you should see that /home/brain/host is just a symlink to /media/sf_host)
+    ```

 If everything is stable, the VM is now ready to receive [this basic set of system utilities](http://j.mp/setupScripting), followed by the neuroimaging apps listed below.